-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #EverydayEckrich #CollectiveBias
+This sheet pan meal post has been compensated.
+All opinions are mine alone.

-Growing up, my mom would always make the best Eckrich Smoked Sausage.
+Growing up, my mom would always make the best smoked sausage.
 Every one of us loved nights when it was on the menu.
 I remember her carefully turning each piece of cut smoked sausage in the pan and the delicious smell that filled the house.
 Funny how little things like that can make such great memories!

 Fresh veggies are a must for the sheet pan meal as they complement Eckrich Smoked Sausage so well!
 Our favorites include cherry tomatoes, in many colors, red potatoes, bell peppers, zucchini, and fresh banana peppers that are from our garden.
 Eckrich smoked sausage is naturally hardwood smoked for the true smokehouse taste.
 The flavor is so good!

 Once I have all of the veggies washed, the boys can come in, grab a butter knife and a cutting board, and help me to prep everything.
 For some reason, cutting the smoked sausage is always a hit.

 The kids still need some monitoring and help, but once they get the hang of it, it goes pretty quickly.
 The three year old really loves cutting cherry tomatoes because they squish when you cut them!

 Once everything is cut, the kids can place it all on the sheet pan.
 There’s no certain order or placement, which makes it great for kids.
 I try not to stack anything so it will all cook equally, but really that’s the only rule.
 If it all makes it to the sheet pan, I’m happy.